 Under the European Securities & Market Authority (ESMA) regulations it has become mandatory for all eligible derivate instrument transactions to be centrally cleared once an institution's exposure exceed a prescribed threshold.
-Although not yet required, The Nottingham has elected to centrally clear all eligible derivatives.
+The Nottingham centrally clears all eligible derivatives.
 As such the vast majority of The Nottingham's derivatives are fully collateralised with a central clearing member, and therefore mitigating counterparty credit risk.